sgrao001/MyBooks/oot/oot.mdx

 They get busy looking for their next conquest.

+Carl Sagan’s quote from The Demon-Haunted World, reinforces the futility of the status quo,
+<p style="margin-left: 30px; line-height: 1.4; font-style: italic;">“Once you give a charlatan power over you, you almost never get it back.”</p>
+I add my own words to Carl’s,
-To add to Carl Sagan’s quote from The Demon-Haunted World: “Once you give a charlatan power over you, you almost never get it back.”; - “if you do get it back, it is corrupted enough, to where you will likely become a perpetrator of that which victimized you”.
+<p style="margin-left: 30px; line-height: 1.4; font-style: italic;">“if you do get any of your power back, it will be corrupted enough, to where you will likely become a perpetrator of that which victimized you”.</p>

-I must leave.
+So, I must leave.
 The air is clear and fresh.
 My path is my own.
 I resolve to stay away from people in circle's.

 <p style="text-align: center; font-style: bold;"> ~***~ </p>
 <div style="break-after: page;"></div><br>